spacelift-io/terraform-provider-spacelift/docs/resources/module.md

 - `labels` (Set of String)
 - `name` (String) The module name will by default be inferred from the repository name if it follows the terraform-provider-name naming convention.
 However, if the repository doesn't follow this convention, or you want to give it a custom name, you can provide it here.
 - `project_root` (String) Project root is the optional directory relative to the repository root containing the module source code.
 - `protect_from_deletion` (Boolean) Protect this module from accidental deletion.
 If set, attempts to delete this module will fail.
+Defaults to `false`.
 - `shared_accounts` (Set of String) List of the accounts (subdomains) which should have access to the Module
 - `terraform_provider` (String) The module provider will by default be inferred from the repository name if it follows the terraform-provider-name naming convention.
 However, if the repository doesn't follow this convention, or you gave the module a custom name, you can provide the provider name here.
 - `worker_pool_id` (String) ID of the worker pool to use